edgio-docs/edgio-docs/src/guides/v7/security/security_applications.md

       profile.

     </Callout>
--   Use [audit mode](#threat-detection) to verify that new access rules, API security rules, custom rules, and managed rules will not generate substantial false positives.
+-   Use [audit mode](#threat-detection) to verify that new access rules, API Security rules, custom rules, and managed rules will not generate substantial false positives.
 -   It may take up to 2 minutes for an updated Security App configuration to be applied across our entire network.

 **To create a Security App configuration**